 Members 16 years and older may vote in all meetings and elections and may serve on the board of directors, if so elected, or any ministry team or committee.

 What about termination of membership?

 Resignations of membership will be accepted upon the member’s written request.

-Persons who fail to respond to an annual request for a financial commitment and/or a reaffirmation of membership by December 31 of each year will be considered to have resigned from membership, and will be notified in writing by the Minister.
+Persons who fail to respond to an annual request for a financial commitment by December 31 of each year will be considered to have resigned from membership, and will be notified in writing by the Minister.

 A person who endangers the safety and wellbeing of the fellowship or any of its members may be removed from membership by vote of the board of directors, upon recommendation by the minister or the board of directors.